emcuttsy/monoglot-anxiety/content/english/blog/what-is-comprehensible-input-language-learning.md

 #### Audio

-Podcasts and audiobooks are great resources, and the great news is that podcasts, at least, are free.
+Do not overlook podcasts and audiobooks!
+They're incredibly helpful, and podcasts, at least, are free.

 For beginners, there are even "comprehensible" podcasts available in many languages.
 These podcasts use simplified language but are 100% (or almost 100%) in your target language.

+Once you're more confident, listen to podcasts made for native speakers about topics you enjoy.
+Unscripted conversational or interview podcasts are a great way to hear natural speech.
+It might be hard to force your exchange partner to chat with you for hours every day, but you can binge conversational podcasts all you want.

-Don't overlook audiobooks, though.
-Listening along to Harry Potter as I read with [Audible](https://amzn.to/3Tu7MBp) was a great help.
+Don't overlook audiobooks, though. <a target="_blank" rel="nofollow" href="https://amzn.to/3Tu7MBp">Audible</a> is how I listened to most of the German audiobooks I've enjoyed, but libraries also offer them these days.
+Listening along to Harry Potter as I read was a great help.
 And for language like German for which the written language is quite different from the spoken language, it's important to get plenty of exposure to writing.
 Audiobooks makes it much easier to make time for "reading."

 #### Text

 There's a ton of research showing that reading is good for you, so try to read.
 Reading helped me immensely while learning German and is the main thrust to my efforts to creep towards properly effortless fluency.

 Graded readers are also a fantastic resource, especially for beginners.
-I personally benefitted a lot from <a target="_blank" rel="nofollow href="https://amzn.to/3VCRaJr">Olly Richard's graded readers</a>.
+I personally benefitted a lot from <a target="_blank" rel="nofollow" href="https://amzn.to/3VCRaJr">Olly Richard's graded readers</a>.
 His <a target="_blank" rel="nofollow" href="https://amzn.to/3TsNUi4">_Short Stories in German for Beginners_</a> was my very first book in German, and <a target="_blank" rel="nofollow" href="https://amzn.to/3SrkgZP">the Italian version</a> was my first book in Italian, too!

 But don't stick to graded readers forever!
 Start reading real books, and try before you "feel ready."
 I started with the translations of Harry Potter since I knew the story well and could enjoy bumbling along without getting every last word thanks to that context.